Carolyn Brandt

-Carolyn Brandt is an American actress and dancer.
-She was the wife of cult film director Ray Dennis Steckler and starred in many of his films, including The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies!!?, The Thrill Killers (both 1964), Rat Pfink a Boo Boo (1966), and Blood Shack (1971).
+Carolyn Brandt is an American actress, producer and dancer born on November 20, 1940 in the USA.
+She was the first wife of cult film director Ray Dennis Steckler and starred in many of his films, including The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies!!?, The Thrill Killers (both 1964), Rat Pfink a Boo Boo (1966), and Blood Shack (1971).

 Brandt was featured in the film It's a Bikini World as the dancer in "Liar, Liar" with The Castaways.